At St. Paul’s we offer a mix of traditional and contemporary worship and music in a casual atmosphere.

 What about children?

 St. Paul’s welcomes children!
 Nursery care is available from 8:45 – 10:45 am in the Family Ministry Center.
 We have dedicated soft space located on the right side of the church, and The Garden Room (in back of the sanctuary) where families will find toys and books, and a TV broadcasting the service; an usher will be happy to show you the way.

-At 8:45 am we have Joyful Noise, a 30-minute interactive service for young children and their parents in the Family Ministry Center.
-Every two months we have a Spirit Service which joins our Joyful Noise families with our 9:30 am service to engage and inspire people of all ages.
+At 8:45 am we have Joyful Noise, a 30-minute interactive program for young children and their parents in the Family Ministry Center.
+Every two months we have a Spirit Service, which joins our Joyful Noise families with our 9:30 am service to engage and inspire people of all ages.

 Will I be able to hear?

 Both our Chapel and the Church are equipped with hearing loops (a special sound system for use by people with hearing aids).
 To access this listening device, you need a telecoil (commonly called a T-coil) in your hearing aid.
 Most modern hearing aids have this feature.
 To connect your hearing aid, review your hearing aid instructions.

 You are welcome to join us for fellowship time with light refreshment, following the service in the Parish Hall.

 What does it mean that St. Paul’s is an Episcopal Church?

 As constituent members of the Anglican Communion in the United States, we are descendants of and partners with the Church of England and the Scottish Episcopal Church.
 We are part of the third largest group of Christians in the world.